eadf/centerline.rs/README.md

 The Z coordinate is the distance between the 2D center-line, and the geometry that created it.

 It should be possible to replace the example input data by overwriting the ```rust.obj``` file in the ```example``` folder.
 The new .obj file just needs to be 2D in some axis aligned plane.
+Make sure there are no intersecting outer edges though.

 ## Rust requirement